Dental Implants in Chandler, AZ

-3D rendering of a dental implant and its components (screw, abutment, and crown) being placed into the jawIf you are missing at least one tooth and want to get replacements, it is likely that you want to get some that look like teeth and will not stand out as being artificial.
 No one wants to deal with teeth that are shifting, sliding around, or falling out.
 Dental implants may be the perfect option for you.
 If you are considering dental implants, our team at Robert F. Walker Jr. DDS is here to help.

 What are Dental Implants?

-Dental implants are simply metal fixtures that are surgically fastened to the jawbone by our dental professionals.
-This allows artificial teeth to get mounted onto them.
-The goal of the surgery is to get the metal implants anchored to the bone through a process known as osseointegration so that the metal from the implant will stay in place.
-This will provide our patients with the stable support they need while eating and speaking.
+Dental implants are fastened to the jaw by our dental professionals so that replacement teeth can be mounted on top.
+The goal of the surgery is to anchor the implant to the bone through a process known as osseointegration, so the implant stays firmly in place.
+That gives our patients the stable support they need while eating and speaking.

 Are There Different Types of Implants?

-What are Endosteal implants?
+What are Endosteal Implants?

-Endosteal implants include simple titanium cylinders or blades that will be inserted into the jawbone right where the teeth are missing in your mouth.
-These are the most common type of implants available, and we often work with our patients to choose these for their needs.
+Endosteal implants are titanium cylinders or blades placed directly into the jawbone where teeth are missing, and they are the most common type of implant.

+We often work with our patients to choose these for their needs.
 Once the dental implant is in place, we typically allow between four to six weeks for the osseointegration of the implant before we place the abutment into the implant post.
 While this may seem like a long time to wait, it ensures that the process is done well.
 You are still able to talk, drink, and eat normally during this time.

 What are Subperiosteal Implants?

+They rely on osseointegration to fasten to the jawbone over time.
 You will have two procedures done for this kind of implant.
-During the first one, our team can cut into the gumline.
-This needs to be done close to the area of tooth loss, allowing us to create a mold of the bone.
-Sutures are then put in place to help protect that incision until we perform the second part of the procedure, where our staff can place the implant.
+During the first one, our team makes an incision close to the area of tooth loss so we can create a mold of the bone, then places sutures to protect that incision until the second part of the procedure, where our staff can place the implant.
 These implants may take longer, but they allow many people who may have had to go without implants to finally get this procedure.

 Dental Implant Placement